arnolddevos/modular-fsm/README.md

 a change to one or more of the three principal types, `Command`, `Event` and `State`.

-The issue with a direct approach to implementing a FSM is that the a change here can have widespread consequences in the state functions.
+The issue with a direct approach to implementing an FSM is that a change to these types can have widespread consequences.
-Inevitably, these impacts will go beyond the areas directly concerned with the specified change.
+Inevitably, the impacts will go beyond the areas directly concerned with the specified change.

 For example, in one project the FSM required ~1400 loc with a further